ProductHealth/train/README.md

 # Train

+This is a fork of [Train](https://github.com/shaoshing/train) to fix some little snags.
+We will create pull request to keep the original project up to date and hopefully they will be accepted.

 Assets Management Package for web app in Go.
 The main purpose of it is to introduce some good practices already existed in Ruby on Rails' [Assets Pipeline](http://guides.rubyonrails.org/asset_pipeline.html).

 ## Main features